 Welcome.
 My name is Ian Mark Stewart and I am a highly experienced and motivated professional animator with over 8 years of diverse experience under my belt.

-I've worked at numerous well respected studios including Bento Box, Soup 2 Nuts and Radical Axis.
-I have designed, storyboarded and animated on shows like IFC's "Out There", Hulu's "The Awesomes", Adult Swim's "Squidbillies" and PBS's Emmy Award winning "Wordgirl."
-I also directed PBS's Emmy Award nominated interactive web series "Chuck Vanderchuck" for two years, during which I lead a team of talented artists in the creation of props, backgrounds and animation for the show.
+I'm currently directing an adult cartoon for Mark Duplass called "The Thinker."
+Leading up to my current job I worked at numerous well respected studios including Bento Box, Soup 2 Nuts and Radical Axis where I designed, storyboarded and animated on shows like IFC's "Out There", Hulu's "The Awesomes", Adult Swim's "Squidbillies" and PBS's Emmy Award winning "Wordgirl."
+I also directed PBS's Emmy Award nominated interactive web cartoon "Chuck Vanderchuck" for two years, during which I lead a team of talented artists in the creation of props, backgrounds and animation for the show.